Subscribe to get more!

 Phylum: Basidiomycota Class: Agaricomycetes Order: Agaricales Family: Hydnangiaceae

 Laccaria are a very common mushroom in the Pine forests near Gawler.
 There’s several species around but those in Australia are all edible.
-The one we get in this area are Laccaria laccata.
-Laccaria have a mycorrhizal association with Pine trees and you’ll only find them where Pine trees are.They’re particularly common in commercial Pinus radiata forests where you’ll find them along with Slippery Jacks, False Truffles and Saffron Milk Caps.
+The one we find in this area are Laccaria laccata.
+Laccaria have a mycorrhizal association with Pine trees and you’ll only find them where there are Pine trees.They’re particularly common in commercial Pinus radiata forests where you’ll find them along with Slippery Jacks, False Truffles and Saffron Milk Caps.

 At the right time of year, once you ‘get your eye in’ on them, you’ll find yourself gathering bucketfuls of them with very little effort.